Space-00/Ronime/README.md

 **some of you might say "Why didn't this guy upload the source code?" that is cause I don't wanna share Ronime's source code and I just wanna share Ronime so that anyone can enjoy anime, forget the code**

+# ❗ Disclaimer ❗ : Ronime doesn't host anything, not a single anime

 # ⚠ Important :

 Ronime doesn't have, at least for now, any built in vidoe player so you need to set a player in its settings,